 On the nursery we divide all year round but aim to do as much as we can in the Autumn.
 Dividing in the Summer is fine as long as the divisions are kept well watered.
-Plants divided in the Winter do not put on any new growth straight away so it is usually best to wait until Spring.
+Plants divided in the Winter do not put on any new growth straight away and the ground is usually frozen so it is usually best to wait until Spring if possible.

 How often can I divide my hosta?